Language selection

 A new way to account for imported goods

-The CARM system will automatically calculate the duties and taxes based on the information provided by the client on the CAD.
-Trade chain partners will be able to submit, correct or adjust the CAD via the CARM Client Portal or electronic data interchange (EDI), or an application programming interface (API).
+The CARM system automatically calculates the duties and taxes based on the information provided by the client on the CAD.
+Trade chain partners are able to submit a CAD or request a correction or adjustment in the CARM Client Portal or by setting up a connection with the CBSA via electronic data interchange (EDI) or application programming interface (API).

 New harmonized billing cycles